luckiezhou/DynamicTriad/README.md

 ```
 bash build.sh
 ```
-Before running the actual building commands, you are required by the script to configure some of the environment variables.
-You can either use the default value or specify your custom installation paths for certain libraries.
+Before running the actual building commands, the script requires you to configure some of the environment variables.
+You can either use the default values or specify your custom installation paths for certain libraries.
 For example,
 ```
 PYTHON_LIBRARY? (default: /usr/lib64/libpython2.7.so.1.0, use a space ' ' to leave it empty)
 PYTHON_INCLUDE_DIR? (default: /usr/include/python2.7, use a space ' ' to leave it empty)